Olatubosun/rocksdb.docs/Basic-Operations.md

   };
 ```

-Advanced applications may provide a filter policy that does not use a bloom filter but uses some other mechanism for summarizing a set of keys.
+Advanced applications may provide a filter policy that does not use a bloom filter but uses some other mechanisms for summarizing a set of keys.
 See <code>rocksdb/filter_policy.h</code> for detail.

 ## Checksums